KEELY O'BRIEN

 -A pre show audio note is available to increase access for blind and partially sighted audience members (listen here).

 -Cakes are served to the audience as part of the show.
 Eating the cake is optional.
 The cakes are vegan, may contain nuts, contain gluten, and may contain trace amounts of dairy and eggs.
-We also provide cake in to-go containers for audience members who prefer to remain masked.
+We provide cake in to-go containers for audience members who prefer to remain masked.

 -Content warnings: mentions of parent’s life threatening illness, psychiatric hospitalization